Skip to content

 6. Hanoverian horse

-Hanoverian is an impressive and energetic horse breed at the same time.
+The Hanoverian horse is an impressive and energetic breed.

-This breed is one of the most successful horse breeds in equestrian sports.
+It is renowned as one of the most successful horse breeds in equestrian sports.

 The breed is native to the former kingdom of Hannover, northern Germany in Lower Saxony, where a successful horse-breeding industry has existed for 400 years.